dpenkler/hp9816emu/README.md

 * **SaveAs** the running system in a file of your choice.
 If ok will be reflected in the window title).
 * **Close** saves the image in the existing (or default) file and dissociates the file name from the running image (Reflected by "Untitled" in the window title.

-To hide the SystemImage menu without doing anything just click on the*t *SystemImage** button again.
+To hide the SystemImage menu without doing anything just click on the **SystemImage** button again.

 ### Run button